mponton/vault-ocsp/README.md

 Responses for revoked certificates are cached in memory.

 Vault OCSP is based on Hashicorp's Vault API and OCSP code from [Cloudflare's PKI and TLS toolkit](https://cfssl.org/).

+The original version of this code comes from [T-Systems-MMS](https://github.com/T-Systems-MMS/vault-ocsp) (**Thanks!**).
+It was modified to allow the responder to pickup the PKI mount from the HTTP request path.
+Right now this is done using a simple "levels" value using the `automount` parameter.

+**STABILITY:**

+For now this is still being tested and evaluated and should be considered a proof-of-concept.
+Your feedback is welcome.

+**GOALS:**

+* Allow sharing a single OCSP responder for multiple Vault PKI mounts.
+* Allow addition of new PKI mounts without having to change anything on the OCSP responder (given that you follow some standard mount convention).
+* Implement the feature with minimal changes to the original code.

+**NON-GOALS:**

+* Path validation: Like the original code, if requests paths do not make sense, the request will error out due to failure to initialize the Vault source.
+That said, I added very minimal checks when extracting/modifying the request path to fail faster in some cases.
+* Support for namespaces.
+Right now you can only have a single value for `-automount` which makes having a PKI setup in both the Vault root namespace and other namespaces impossible without using multiple Vault OCSP instances.
+The original requirement was to handle multiple PKI mount points in the root namespace only.

+**POSSIBLE IMPROVEMENTS:**

+* Use a regular expression to extract PKI mount points from the request path (original requirement did not need that much freedom, but this might better fulfill some use cases and also allow support for namespaces).

 License
 -------